 369th Infantry Regiment Memorial

 During World War I, United States Armed Forces remained segregated by race.
-In 1913, New York established the 15th New York (Colored) Infantry Regiment, a unit of the National Guard.
-The U.S. Army mustered the unit into Federal service in 1917, and the 369th (Colored) Infantry Regiment went to France that December, among the first 100,000 troops of the American Expeditionary Forces.
+In 1913, New York established the 15th New York Colored Infantry Regiment, a unit of the National Guard.
+The U.S. Army mustered the unit into Federal service in 1917, and the 369th Colored Infantry Regiment arrived in France that December, among the first 100,000 troops of the American Expeditionary Forces.

-Exhibiting extraordinary valor, the 369th, an integral part of the Fourth French Army, fought on the front until the Armistice.
-During the Meuse-Argonne Offensive the 369th showed exceptional bravery, especially on September 29, 1918, during the liberation of Sechault, when a third of the regiment suffered casualties.
+Exhibiting extraordinary valor, the 369th, an integral part of the Fourth French Army, fought on the front until the time of the armistice.
+During the Meuse-Argonne Offensive the 369th showed exceptional bravery, especially during the liberation of Sechault on September 29, 1918, when a third of the regiment suffered casualties.

-The 369th Historical Society and 369th Veterans Association were supported by numerous associated organizations in the commission of this monument.
-In addition, the U.S. Army moved the monument from its fabricator in France to an airfield in Germany, and the New York Air National Guard then brought it to New York.
-With support from the City Council, Parks & Recreation redesigned and landscaped this triangle to feature the monument.
+The 369th Historical Society Veterans Association was supported by numerous associated organizations in the commission of this monument.
+In addition, the U.S. Army Transportation Group moved the monument from its fabricator in France to an airfield in Germany, and the U.S. Air Force then brought it to New York.
+NYC Parks reconfigured this triangle, located at Fifth Avenue and 142nd Street, for the monument.

-Across the street stands the 369th Armory, one of the last armories erected in New York City.
+Just across the street stands the 369th Armory, one of the last erected in New York City.
 It was built between 1921 and 1933 and combines both medieval and art deco influences.
 The building is still home to the 369th Sustainment Brigade, as well as historical exhibits, and its former drill shed houses a recreation center managed by the Police Athletic League.